phi-grib/padel_etransafe_ws/README.md

 request.post(uri)
 ```
 + PaDEL returns the status of the calculation and the location of the results file via JSON
-+ Flame uses the new descriptors that are in the shared volume.
++ Flame uses the new descriptors that are in the shared volume and finishes the service that user asked for.
++ The setup of the containers, the network and the volume will be done with docker-compose